 were scarce, and William Yust, Grover's successor as librarian felt that the Kennedy funds would be better spent on other acquisitions.
 With William Yust and Alfred J Hanna, Grover founded the Book-A-Year-Fund, an endowment that still buys books and library tools for the Olin Library today.
 Grover was a master in collecting small amounts of money and make them amount to something.

 computer pages.
-That company is now Adobe, the makers of Photoshop and other digital media processing applications including Muse, that is used to build this website.
+That company is now Adobe, the makers of Photoshop and other digital media processing applications including Muse and Indesign.
 Grover would revel in the enormous choice of fonts.

 Edwin Grover supported libraries wherever he could.
 In 1936, when his wife Mertie died, he asked for money and books in lieu of flowers to start the Hannibal Square Library in her memory.
 She, Mrs. Clarence Vincent and Mrs. Charles F. Brown had started the Welbourne Avenue Nursery and Kindergarten which always had a small lending library.
 During summers, in Hendersonville, NC, at the Huckleberry Mountain Art Colony, he supported the library that Evelyn Haynes, a 1930 Rollins graduate, had started.
 Since the locals in the NC mountains had difficulty accessing the library, Grover and Ms. Haynes had sheriff's deputies take boxes of books to various stores around the county for lending out, and then rotate them every six weeks.

 Today, in the Olin Library Archives and Special Collections, a plaque of Edwin Grover hangs on the wall.
-It was made by Ruth Sherwood, shortly after she moved to Winter Park and married Albin Polaczek.
-Jonathan Miller has been working on plans to create a Grover Room at the Olin Library.
+It was made by Ruth Sherwood, shortly after she moved to Winter Park and married Albin Polasek.
+Jonathan Miller created a Grover Room at Olin Library with support from Dave and Nancy Berto.
 Hopefully, the new Winter Park Public Library in Martin Luther King Park will have a Hannibal Square LIbrary section with a Mertie Graham Grover room.

 Ed Gfeller 2016